tdongsi/tdongsi.github.io/source/_posts/Kubernetes/2017-04-26-troubleshooting-docker-out-of-docker.markdown

 srw-rw----.
 1 root docker 0 Mar 14 00:57 /var/run/docker.sock
 ```

-### Resolving problem

-To resolve the problem, simply entering the Docker image, update its `/etc/group` file with the correct GID for `docker` group.
-In the example above, the line "docker:x:999:jenkins" should be updated to "docker:x:992:jenkins" to make it work.
-It's recommended to run `docker commit` to save the modified container as a new Docker image and push it to Docker registry (similar process in [this post](http://localhost:4000/blog/2017/01/25/docker-root-user-in-a-pod/)).

 The root cause of the problem is that the Docker image of Jenkins slave is built inside another Kubernetes cluster (see example Dockerfile below).
 The group `docker` happens to have the group ID 999 on that Kubernetes cluster.